 Scientists combined data from Chandra, NASA's Spitzer Space Telescope, and ground-based facilities to construct a unique 3D model of the 300-year old remains of a stellar explosion that blew a massive star apart, sending the stellar debris rushing into space at millions of miles per hour.
-A collaboration with Brown University allowed the 3D astronomical data collected on Cassiopeia A, or Cas A for short, to be featured in the VR/AR program -an innovation in digital technologies with public, education, and research-based impacts.
+A collaboration with Brown University's Center for Computation and Visualization allowed the 3D astronomical data collected on Cassiopeia A, or Cas A for short, to be featured in the VR/AR program -an innovation in digital technologies with public, education, and research-based impacts.

 To create the 3D data visualization, Chandra scientists took advantage of both a previously known phenomenon, the Doppler effect, and a new technology that bridges astronomy and medicine.
-When elements created inside a supernova, such as iron, silicon and argon, are heated they emit light at certain wavelengths.
-Material moving towards the observer will have shorter wavelengths and material moving away will have longer wavelengths.
+When elements created inside a supernova, such as iron, silicon and argon, are heated they emit light at specific wavelengths.
+The motion of the material Doppler-shifts the light so that material moving towards the observer is seen at shorter wavelengths and material moving away is seen at longer wavelengths.
 Since the amount of the wavelength shift is related to the speed of motion, one can determine how fast the debris are moving in either direction.
 Because Cas A is the result of an explosion, the stellar debris are expanding radially outwards from the explosion center.
 Using simple geometry, the scientists were able to construct a 3-D model using all of this information.
 A program called 3-D Slicer, modified for astronomical use by the Astronomical Medicine Project at Harvard, was used to display and manipulate the 3-D model.

 High-velocity plumes, or jets, of this material are shooting out from the explosion in the plane of the disk-like component mentioned above.
 Plumes of silicon appear in the northeast and southwest, while those of iron are seen in the southeast and north.
 These jets were already known and Doppler velocity measurements have been made for these structures, but their orientation and position with respect to the rest of the debris field had never been mapped before now.